-Learning in the Social Impact program prepares students to apply information and communication technologies (ICT) to address social issues for the greatest social impact.
+Learning in the Social Impact program prepares students to apply information and communication technologies (ICT) to address social issues for the greatest impact.
 Students understand that the most effective and culturally appropriate solutions balance technology and societal need; through a project-based curriculum, students learn to critically evaluate and apply both.

 All students in the Social Impact track share a common passion for tackling some of the world’s most complex problems.
 Many focus on development issues domestically or abroad; these include accessibility, education, climate change, global health, and policy.
 But in the end, you choose your own path by selecting from a diverse and challenging array of technical focus and critical perspective elective courses.

 A diverse student cohort is one of the program’s greatest strengths.
 A broad mix of talent leads to more thoughtful and thorough development projects and solutions.

-A hallmark of the program is the final field-based practicum semester.
-Students are placed with non-governmental organizations (NGOs), development agencies, foundations and technology companies applying real-world social impact interventions—experience that positions them favorably for careers in the field, sometimes with the same organization.
+A hallmark of the program is the final field-based practicum.
+Students spend a full semester with non-governmental organizations, development agencies, foundations and technology companies applying thoughtful, real-world interventions that have a social impact.
+This experience positions them favorably for careers in the field, sometimes with the same organization.

 GRE: ATLAS does not require the Graduate Record Exam (GRE) for applications to the Master's program.